Bo was standing with his little sister in a graveyard.

 There were many graves there, but the grave that he was standing in front of was special.

-It was made from white stone and appeared to be new.
-It was beautifully decorated with many flowers, and many stones lay on top of it.
+The grave was made from white stone and appeared to be new.
+It was beautifully decorated with many flowers, and many rocks lay on top of it.

 They came very early in the morning so that no one would trouble them.
 Soon, there will be hundreds of people waiting in line to visit the grave.